rust-lang/rust/text/1444-union.md

 non-overlapping fields, and a struct may contain an anonymous union to define overlapping fields.
 This RFC does not define anonymous unions or structs, but a subsequent RFC may wish to do so.

+# Edit History

+- This RFC was amended in https://github.com/rust-lang/rfcs/pull/1663/ to clarify the behavior when an individual field whose type implements `Drop`.